 Step 3: Complete and File Articles of Organization

-To actually form your LLC, you have to complete and file what are known as Articles of Organization with the California Secretary of State.
+To actually form your LLC, you have to complete and file Articles of Organization with the California Secretary of State.
 Thankfully, the Secretary has made this pretty easy to do all on your own.

 Step 4: File Statement of Information

-The SOI, which will include your LLC’s address, your registered agent’s name and address, and the names and addresses of any members, can be filed online.
+The SOI, which includes your LLC’s address, registered agent’s name and address, and the names and addresses of you LLC members, can be filed online.

-Still not sure you need an operating agreement after all?
-Read through our “[Freelancer’s Guide to LLC Operating Agreements]”(https://www.hyke.me/resources/formation/freelancers-guide-to-llc-operating-agreements/) to discover more of the benefits that it can provide.
+Read through Freelancer’s Guide to LLC Operating Agreements to discover even more of the benefits of an operating agreement.

-Step 6 (Optional): File Fictitious Business Name Statement
+Step 6 (Optional): File a Fictitious Business Name Statement

-Once you know that the fictitious name you plan on using is up for grabs, you’ll just need to file the form and pay a fee.
+Once you know that the fictitious name you plan on using is up for grabs, you just file the form and pay a fee.
 To learn more, check your county’s website for details.

 Step 7: Obtain Business Licenses

 Depending on where your LLC is located and the kind of work that you do, you might have to obtain a local business license from your city or county.
-Thankfully, this is also easy to do, so there’s no need to feel frazzled if you have to get a license to operate your business.
+This is also easy to do, so don’t feel frazzled if you have to get a license to operate your business.